Overture (software): Score Writer

 Score Writer is a program also available from Sonic Scores.
 It has the same scoring interface as Overture, but with a lower price and without graphic MIDI data view and many of the advanced features available in Overture.
 Score Writer is marketed as a simple package for people new to notation and composition, and easily allows the creation of small to medium ensemble scores of up to 20 tracks/instruments, and lead sheets with guitar frames.
 In Score Writer, the score page view zooming is limited to small, medium and large sizes in WYSIWYG page layout view only.

 Among the more advanced features of Overture which are not included in Score Writer are: cross-staff and feathered beaming; graphic view MIDI editing (although MIDI data can be edited on-score); automatic and customised guitar tablature; video playback and SMPTE time code insertion into the score; compatibility with VST and the Amadeus Symphonic Orchestra instrument library; custom engraver spacing; ability to hide individual staves; and ossia staves.

 Compatibility

 When first released, Overture ran only on Mac OS computers, with a Windows version being added in a later release.
 Overture versions from 3 onwards have been released for both Windows and Mac OS.
-The software is 64-bit native, and is compatible with MacOS 11 (Big Sur).
+The software is 64-bit native.
 Overture 5 requires Windows 7 or later, or MacOS 10.9 or later.

 As of 2021, the Overture interface operates in English, French, Chinese, Norwegian and Spanish.

 Overture is compatible with VST and Kontakt player libraries.

 In addition to its own file format, (.ove and .ovex), Overture can read and write the industry standard Music XML (.musicxml and .mxl) files for sharing scores with other music scoring programs.
 It can read Score Writer (.scwx) files, and can open, play and edit MIDI audio data files (.mid) as scores.